Victorian 18ct Gold Snake Bracelet Mourning Locket Blue Enamelled

 Comes complete with its original tooled box.

+From my personal collection.
 A fabulous Victorian gold mourning bracelet (c.
-1880) in 18ct buttery gold.
+1880) in 18ct buttery gold with a 22ct gold overlay.
 This is a little piece of history and artistry in one.
-Articulated as a snake-link chain with a teardrop locket, adorned with delicate blue enamel scrollwork and a stunning “S”—a true example of exquisite Victorian craftsmanship.
+Articulated as a snake-link chain with a teardrop locket, adorned with delicate blue enamel scrollwork.

 To the other side of the locket is a glass-covered compartment to hold a tiny keepsake or lock of hair, a tender reminder of love and memory.